Health and Safety during Covid-19 - Glo Therapist

 Yoga / Pilates:

-- Clients to bring their own mats, but if not possible then mats would be cleaned with an alcohol- based solution.
+- Teachers to supply mats that have been cleaned with an alcohol- based solution.

 - Client receiving any treatment to provide their own face covering.
 In the event that the client does not have a face covering, the therapist will supply one and be compensated by the client for the mask at £5 per mask.